Sex Discrimination, Sexual Misconduct and Interpersonal Violence Policy and Procedure 3.403

-On-Campus Confidential Advisors.
+A. On-Campus Confidential Advisors.

 Individuals wishing to obtain confidential assistance without making a report to the College may do so by speaking with one of the College’s confidential advisors.
 The College’s Wellness Professionals are available to discuss incidents of sexual misconduct or interpersonal violence in confidence, and generally only report to the College that an incident occurred without revealing any personally identifying information.
-Disclosures to confidential advisors will not trigger the College’s investigation into an incident.
+Disclosures to confidential advisors will not trigger the College’s investigation into an incident.>

-All of the College’s confidential advisors shall receive forty hours (40) of initial training regarding sexual violence and participate in six (6) hours of annual continuing education thereafter.
 In addition to providing confidential counseling, confidential advisors also provide emergency and ongoing support to individuals who have experienced sexual misconduct or interpersonal violence, including: